sandboxnu/graduatenu/README.md

 4. If you haven't run migrations in a while or this is a fresh repo, then run the migrations for the the api using `yarn packages/api dev:migration:run`.
 See packages/api/README for more info.

-5. Then run the new version of the application by running `yarn dev:v2` at the root of the project.
+5. Then run the new version of the application by running `yarn dev` at the root of the project.
 This starts up a NestJS server + a NextJS frontend + a Proxy.
 The proxy listens on port [3002](http://localhost:3002/), forwards /api requests to the NestJS server running on port 3001, and all other requests to the frontend running on port 3000.

 6. Visit [http://localhost:3002](http://localhost:3002/) to view the app.